Loyola Law School visitors: Please find LLS Faculty and Staff FAQs here.

 Students who are experiencing COVID-19 symptoms, have had close contact with an individual with COVID-19, or have been tested for COVID-19 should self-isolate and call their healthcare provider or Student Health Services (310.338.2881) immediately.
 Call your doctor for further instructions before visiting their office.
 Please follow up by notifying the LMU COVID Support Team at 310.568.6868.
 Team members will be able to provide personalized assistance through the isolation or quarantine period.
 You can learn more about the LMU COVID Support Team here.

 Faculty/staff required to stay home to care for an immediate family member who has been diagnosed with COVID-19 are eligible for leave pursuant to university family medical leave policies.
 Before returning to campus they must be cleared through Human Resources to ensure appropriate quarantine periods have been met.

 Yes.
 Facilities Management will regularly sanitize office and work spaces, common areas, lobbies, restrooms, classrooms, and high-touch areas based on CDC, OSHA, and Cal/OSHA guidelines and requirements.
 Facilities Management will also provide and maintain hand sanitizer stations throughout campus including common areas, elevators, and at or near all building entrances.
 Further details regarding enhanced cleaning measures can be found in the LMU Policies and Practices to Protect Students, Staff, Faculty and Visitors .

 Ventilation filters will be replaced every 3-4 months in alignment with guidance from the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).

-Facilities Management will provide cleaning supplies to departments so faculty and staff may regularly self-clean and sanitize their personal work spaces.
-Please stay tuned for further information as we get closer to the fall semester.
+Facilities Management will provide cleaning supplies that meet the EPA’s criteria for use to departments so faculty and staff may regularly self-clean and sanitize their personal work spaces.

 Mental and Emotional Wellbeing